 The Association became “The Malaysian Association of Certified Public Accountants” (MACPA) on July 6, 1964, and subsequently “The Malaysian Institute of Certified Public Accountants” (MICPA) on January 29, 2002.

 A Memorandum of Understanding (MoU) was signed between MICPA and the Institute of Chartered Accountants Australia (ICAA) on Tuesday, February 24, 2009, marking another significant milestone in MICPA’s continuous efforts to enlarge its global footprint.
-The MoU provides for a joint exam to be carried out for MICPA-ICAA students, qualifying them for memberships in both MICPA and ICAA once all membership requirements are met.
+The MoU provides for a joint exam to be carried out for MICPA-ICAA candidates, qualifying them for memberships in both MICPA and ICAA once all membership requirements are met.

 Objects, Vision & Mission